Workflow Icons

 Attached File/s: This shows that one or more documents have been attached to the workflow form via "Attached File" fields

-NB.
-The Vendor & Contract icons can be clicked to open the parent object in a new tab:
+💡 Pro Tip: You can click the Vendor & Contract icons to open the repository record in a new tab:

 Card Owners